 Below is a list of some of the benefits of the Land Code.

-- First real recognition of First Nation right to manage its reserve lands and resources
+- First real recognition of First Nation right to manage our own lands and resources

-- Removal of reserve lands from the Indian Act
+- Removal of Pikwakanagan lands from the Indian Act

 - Community control over First Nation land management and development